JAlcocerT/JAlcocerT/content/blog/dev-typescript.md

 ---
-title: "What is Typescript? > JavaScript ?"
+title: "What is Typescript?
+Is it > JavaScript ?"
 date: 2025-08-14
 draft: false
 tags: ["SSG","Web","Yarnness x Knitting"]